Floodwaters flood Ibiza and Formentera again, also affecting parts of Mallorca.

 The Emergency Coordination Center is working intensively to manage and coordinate all necessary operations to resolve the ongoing incidents.

 The Ibiza Council has closed the road at the airport and suspended transport services throughout the island.
-According to the Administration, the road to the airport has been completely closed, and an alternative service has been provided via the Sant Josep road.
-However, it has been opened only for strictly necessary travel.
+According to the Administration, the road to the airport was completely closed, with the San José road being used as an alternative.
+However, it has been reopened only for strictly necessary travel.

 In addition, the Sant Antoni road has been partially closed due to flooding; specifically, the section between the Corazón de Jesús industrial estate and Ibiza.
-At 7:00 p.m., the bus service resumed operations in areas least affected by the rain.
-The CETIS station is closed, and buses are stopping outside.
+At around 7 p.m., the bus service resumed service in areas where the rain had least affected the area.
+The CETIS station was closed, and buses were stopped outside.

 The Puig d'en Valls underpass has also been closed due to flooding.
 Therefore, the Island Council has requested that only strictly necessary travel be carried out.